datagrok-ai/public/help/compute/solver.md

 Place differential equations in the `#equations`-block.
 You can add as many equations as you want.
 Solver automatically recognizes all identifiers that you use.
-You can use one-letter or multi-letter identifiers
+You can use one-letter or multi-letter identifiers.

 ```python
 #equations: